-AGS 230 - Production Agriculture Co-op(3:3:0) The Applied Agriculture Technologies Production Agriculture Cooperative provides an opportunity for students to apply classroom and laboratory knowledge to actual work experiences.
+AGS 230 - Production Agriculture Co-op(3:3:0)

+The Applied Agriculture Technologies Production Agriculture Cooperative provides an opportunity for students to apply classroom and laboratory knowledge to actual work experiences.
 Students receive supervised work experience which enhances knowledge and provides experience within the Production Agriculture industry.
 Prerequites: AGS 101 and AGS 102 and AGS 104 and AGS 105.

 AGS 231 - Turfgrss Mgt.
+Co-op Education.....(3:1:6)

-Co-op Education(3:3:0) The Applied Agriculture Technologies Turf Management cooiperative education experience provides an opportunity for students to apply and combine classroom and laboratory knowledge to actual work experiences.
-The purpose of this course is to provide a supervised work experience for the students to gain knowledge and experience within the turf industry.
-Prerequisites: AGS 101 and AGS 105 and AGS 122 and AGS 132 and AGS 135 and AGS 221.
+This course provides an opportunity for students to apply and combine classroom and laboratory knowledge to actual work experiences that focuses on a supervised work experience for students to gain knowledge and experience with the turf industry.
+Prerequisites: AGS 101 and AGS 104 and AGS 105 and AGS 123 and AGS 136

-AGS 232 - Horticulture Cooperative......(3:3:0)
+AGS 232 - Horticulture Cooperative(3:1:6)

-The Applied Agriculture Technologies Horticulture cooperative education experiencep provides an opportunity for students to apply and combine classroom and laboratory knowledge to actual work experiences.
-The purpose of this course is to provide a supervised work experience for the students to gain knowledge and experience within the horticulture industry.
-Prerequisites: AGS 101 and AGS 103 and AGS 104 and AGS 105 and AGS 122 and AGS 132.

-AGS 240 - Hydroponics Production.....(3:2:2) This course will introduce students to principles and techniques of Hydroponic systems; preparation of a greenhouse for planting; transplant production; planting, cultural procedures and maintenance; product harvest.
-The students will produce vegetable and other crops using (NFT) Nutrient Film Techniques and BADO Bucket systems in a controlled environment.
-Prequisites: (Test score or ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120) and AGS 105.
+This course provides an opportunity for students to apply and combine classroom and laboratory knowledge to actual work experiences.
+Its focus is a supervised work experience for students to gain knowledge and experience with the horticulture industry.
+Prerequisites: AGS 101 and AGS 104 and AGS 105 crops using (NFT) Nutrient Film Techniques and BADO Bucket systems in a controlled environment.
+Prequisites: Test scores or ENG 051 or NCS 051 or ESL 100 or ENG 121 or ENG 125 and Test scores or RDG 051 or ESL 100 or RDG 120 and AGS 105